jaybillings/bunnies-vs-foxes/README.md

 A game of predator and prey.

+Get the bunny to her burrow while avoiding the fox!
+* Press ENTER at any time to start a new game.
+* Move the bunny with the arrow keys or WASD.
+* Reach the burrow to win.
+* If the bunny encounters the fox, you lose.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Version History

+0.0.6
+* Adds support for WASD keys.
+* Adds instructions to README.
+* Minor style updates.

 0.0.5
 * UI layout now mobile-first